 - All Commissions permit me to take a limited (or open where stated) edition of your sculpture for me to sell afterwards.
 If you want your commission to be unique or a very short edition, please ask.
 Unique sculptures (edition of 1) are approximately 4 times the price estimated above.

 - The edition copies will vary in price, and you may see copies of your commission being sold at a much lower price.
-Later buyers are not purchasing a bespoke sculpture, and they are not paying for dedicated time spent sculpting their commission.
+Later buyers are not purchasing edition number 1 of a bespoke sculpture, and they are not paying for dedicated time spent sculpting their commission.

 - The payment schedule is usually 50% upon commissioning and 50% on approval of the clay models for commissions under £10,000.